khaosdoctor/apicon-serverless-framework/README.md

 - `handler.js`: Base Javascript file to be read by AWS Lambda as function entrypoint

 ## Running locally

+You're gonna need Node.js at version 10, if you have NVM installed just issue `nvm use` inside the folder you want to run and it'll change the current version to 10.

+After that install all packages using `npm i` then issue `npm run deploy` to deploy your function.

+### If you want to recreate

 Install the [Serverless Framework](https://serverless.com/framework/docs) using `npm i -g serverless` or `yarn global add serverless` and then type
 `sls deploy` inside the project directory root.